lithops-cloud/lithops/docs/source/execution_modes.rst

 development phase.

-.. note:: This is the preferable option for starting with Lithops, and for testing (debugging) your applications.
+.. note:: This is the preferred option for starting with Lithops, and for testing (debugging) your applications.

 .. code:: python